Flight Training Loan FAQs

 Will my cosigner be obligated for the life of the loan?

-Sallie Mae and Wells Fargo both offer cosigner release options after a minimum number of payments have been made.
+Sallie Mae and Wells Fargo both offer cosigner release applications after a minimum number of payments have been made.
 If this is of interest, you and your cosigner should be aware of the minimum requirements for the Sallie Mae cosigner release and the Wells Fargo cosigner release.

 How does ATP receive the loan funds?